PVP-K410/Calendar/README.md

 - [Kotlin Style Guide](https://developer.android.com/kotlin/style-guide)
 - Remember to always
   - Remove any unnecessary comments, empty lines, imports and whitespace
+  - Separate functions, classes, different parts of the code with a single empty line
+    - Groups of the same type of code can stay together without an empty line
+    - Multi-line code blocks should be separated by an empty line, even if they are of the same type
   - Use `val` instead of `var` whenever possible
   - Use `when` instead of `if` whenever possible
   - Use brackets for `if`, `for` and `while` blocks even if they are not required